China criticizes US missile sanctions as hypocrisy

 Zhao defended Beijing’s controls on weapons exports.
 He said China opposes proliferation of weapons of mass destruction and strictly controls exports of missiles.

-“Normal cooperation between China and relevant countries doesn’t violate any international law and doesn’t involve proliferation of WMD,” Zhao said.
+“Normal cooperation between China and relevant countries doesn’t violate any international law and doesn’t involve proliferation” of weapons of mass destruction, Zhao said.

 Zhao pointed to U.S. plans to sell Australia’s government Tomahawk cruise missiles capable of carrying nuclear warheads.